apache/struts-site/source/announce-2021.md

 #### 12 December 2021 - Security Advice on Log4j 2.15.0 {#a20211212-1}

-The Apache Struts team would like to announce that all the users using the latest Struts 2.5.x series should upgrade [Log4j](https://logging.apache.org/log4j/2.x/) library to the  latest **2.15.0** version which addresses the Remote-Code-Execution vulnerability **CVE-2021-44228**.
+The Apache Struts Security team would like to announce that all the users using the latest Struts 2.5.x series should upgrade [Log4j](https://logging.apache.org/log4j/2.x/) library to the  latest **2.15.0** version which addresses the Remote-Code-Execution vulnerability **CVE-2021-44228**.

 This version of Log4j requires Java 8, while Apache Struts 2.5.x series is still using Java 1.7 and because